jaflores10/nfirs-data-pipeline/README.md

 - etc.

 #### Schema: nfirs_processed
-nfirs_processed contains four tables which maybe used to further analyze fire incident at a high level, aid given during an incident, casualties during an incident, relevant code descriptions for incidents, and wildfire details.
+nfirs_processed contains four tables which maybe used to further analyze fire incidents, aid given during an incident, casualties during an incident, relevant code descriptions for incidents, and wildfire details.
 The naming format for this schema is 'nfirs_processed__incidents_.'

 Tables:
 - nfirs_processed__incidents